 On War and Gold

-Many who have arrived at this site know that in addition to being an active investor in the precious metals markets, I am also an outspoken critic of the US and Western involvement in the wars in Afghanistan, Iraq, and beyond.
+Many who have arrived at this site know that in addition to being an active analyst of the precious metals markets, I am also an outspoken critic of the US and Western involvement in the wars in Afghanistan, Iraq, and beyond.

-I am often asked the question: how did you make the transition from military intelligence to studying the gold market?
+Now a member of the organization Veterans for Peace, I am often asked the question: how did you make the transition from military intelligence to analysis of the gold market?

 For those who desire to know a little more about the connection between these two areas, the following is submitted for your consideration.